luanamc/RobustBI_Scheduling/README.md

 ## Setup

 A `requirements` file is provided to install all necessary dependencies to run the model.
-## Setup

-A `requirements` file is provided to install all necessary dependencies to run the model.
 The implementation is written in **Julia**.
 The solver used is **Gurobi**.